A view of the Thames and London at night from up high A view of the Thames and London at night from up high

 Riverside viewing platform

-Oxo Tower Restaurant, Bar & Brasserie gives diners fabulous city views with drinks or a meal but there's also a free viewing platform if you're just interested in seeing the sights.
-Set on the building's 8th floor, all you have to do is jump in the lift at this iconic tower to enjoy sights like St Paul's Cathedral.
+Oxo Tower Restaurant, Bar & Brasserie gives diners fabulous city views with drinks or a meal, but there's also a free viewing platform if you're just interested in seeing the sights.
+Set on the building's 8th floor, all you have to do is jump in the lift at this iconic tower to enjoy sights like St. Paul's Cathedral.

 Westminster Bridge

-Get a view of Big Ben
+Get a front-row view of Big Ben

 Set over the river next to the Houses of Parliament, green-painted Westminster Bridge is the vantage point for many famous photos of Big Ben.
-The bridge is open to road and foot traffic and is Grade II listed.
+The bridge is open to road and foot traffic and is Grade II-listed.
 It's a great place for views of the river as well as landmarks like the London Eye.

 Radio Rooftop

-Central views with cocktails
+Central London views with cocktails

 Sky Garden

-The city's highest public garden
+London's highest public garden

 Check out the views at Sky Garden, the highest public garden in the city.
-From this 36th floor vantage point you can observe great views of London and soak up the atmosphere amongst lush greenery.
+From this 36th-floor vantage point you can observe great views of London and soak up the atmosphere amongst lush greenery.
 You can also join a morning yoga class with a view here.

 Up at The O2